-Jim Sterling may not be the most well known YouTuber out there, but he may just be one of the most important.
+James Stephanie Sterling may not be the most well known YouTuber out there, but they may just be one of the most important.

 Sterling has been taking the game industry to task since 2006, first working at Destructoid and The Escapist before deciding to go independent in 2014 after growing weary of the traditional games journalism industry and its reliance on obsolete business models and sponsorships.
-His 575,000 subscribers-strong YouTube channel as well as everything else under his Jimquisition brand is now funded thanks to the kind donations of 6,307 people through Patreon.
+Their 800,000 subscribers-strong YouTube channel as well as everything else under their Jimquisition brand is now funded thanks to the kind donations of 6,307 people through Patreon.

-Through his work, he has shone a spotlight on a company dedicated to exploiting players through microtransactions, covered the rise of online casinos and the undisclosed articles they pay writers to create, and helped expose games media publication Brash Games.
-Other times he’s fighting against the use of manipulative free-to-play game tactics used to get people to spend money on microtransactions in games, many of which are sold at full price on top of it.
-For him, that’s all just business as usual.
+Through their work, they has shone a spotlight on a company dedicated to exploiting players through microtransactions, covered the rise of online casinos and the undisclosed articles they pay writers to create, and helped expose games media publication Brash Games.
+Other times they is fighting against the use of manipulative free-to-play game tactics used to get people to spend money on microtransactions in games, many of which are sold at full price on top of it.
+For them, that’s all just business as usual.

-Sterling was able to discuss with Heavy via email about his work, how he investigates companies, his thoughts on game industry trends, the future of his career, and, of course, the beloved 80’s toy Boglins.
+Sterling was able to discuss with Heavy via email about their work, how they investigates companies, their thoughts on game industry trends, the future of their career, and, of course, the beloved 80’s toy Boglins.
 We also have exclusive info on Jim Sterling’s Licensed Game Experience, a game based on the Jimquisition brand which hasn’t received an update since June 2016.

 Your writing career began in 2006 but the Jimquisition, your video series which would become your main wheelhouse, began in 2010.
 How did the series get its start?